 Our convenient orthopaedic urgent care clinic is open seven days a week.
 Get fast service with no long waits and no unnecessary exposure to illness.
 No appointment needed; walk-ins are welcome.

 After a thorough examination of how your knee moves, Duke knee specialists may use one or more of these tests to pinpoint the cause of your knee pain.

 - Arthrocentesis is used to analyze the fluid in your knee joint

-- MRI images the soft tissues and surrounding areas of your knee
+- MRI creates images of the soft tissues and surrounding areas of your knee

-The testing guides Duke knee experts’ treatment recommendations.
+The results of these tests guide Duke knee experts’ treatment recommendations.
 Nonsurgical treatments such as nonsteroidal anti-inflammatory (NSAID) medication, bracing, injections, and physical therapy may be all you need to achieve pain relief.
-If your knee pain or knee injury is more severe, knee surgery may be recommended.
+If you have osteoarthritis of the knee, you may benefit from our Joint Health Program.
+If your knee pain or injury is more severe, knee surgery may be recommended.

-- Our knee replacement specialists are experienced in the most advanced knee replacement surgeries.
+Our knee replacement specialists are experienced in the most advanced knee replacement surgeries.
 Our surgical success is based on decades of ongoing research at Duke.
-We use sophisticated tools to study patient outcomes and measure surgical success and fine-tune our techniques to ensure you have the most options and experience the best outcomes.
+We use sophisticated tools to study patient outcomes, measure surgical success, and fine-tune our techniques to ensure you have the most options and experience the best outcomes.

 Safer Anesthesia, Less Pain

 Most of our knee surgeries are performed using regional nerve blocks.
 This means you don't need to be intubated to receive general anesthesia.
 This major advance is safer, speeds your recovery, and ensures you experience less pain.